 Lovely sunset, pleasant breeze and gorgeous colours of nature everywhere, joined with great food, fantastic events make for an amazing autumn in Bratislava.

-Tip: Travel easily to Slovenský Grob with Slovak Lines buses every weekend and during bank holidays.
+Tip: Travel easily to Slovenský Grob with buses – you can find more info HERE.

 2. Little Carpathians